ABostrom/Renascitur/docs/Material Plane/Societies/Firebrand Empire/The 12 Great Houses.md

-The empire is ruled by the [[Emperor]] but he is advised by the council of great houses within the city.
+The empire is ruled by the [[Emperors]] but he is advised by the council of great houses within the city.
 Each house represents an area of expertise within the empire.

 ![[House Medani]]